Constructive Feedback of Non-Markovianity on Resources in Random Quantum States: Abstract

 \section{Abstract}

-We explore the impact of non-Markovian channels on the quantum correlations (QCs) of Haar uniformly generated random two-qubit input states with different ranks -- either one of the qubits (single-sided) or both the qubits independently (double-sided) are passed through noisy channels.
+We explore the impact of non-Markovian channels on the quantum correlations of Haar uniformly generated random two-qubit input states with different ranks -- either one of the qubits (single-sided) or both the qubits independently (double-sided) are passed through a noisy channel.
 Under dephasing and depolarizing channels with varying non-Markovian strength, entanglement and quantum discord of the output states collapse and revive with the increase of noise.
-We find that in case of the depolarizing double-sided channel, both the QCs of random states show a higher number of revivals on average than that of the single-sided ones with a fixed non-Markovianity strength, irrespective of the rank of the states -- we call such a counter-intuitive event as a \emph{constructive feedback of non-Markovianity}.
-Consequently, the average noise at which QCs of random states show first revival decreases with the increase of the strength of non-Markovian noise, thereby indicating the role of non-Markovian channels on the regenerations of QCs even in presence of a high amount of noise.
-However, we observe that non-Markovianity does not play any role to increase the robustness in random quantum states which can be measured by the mean value of critical noise at which quantum correlations first collapse.
+By both analytical and numerical means, we find that in the case of depolarizing double-sided channel, entanglement and quantum discord for random states shows a higher number of revivals on average than that of the single-sided ones with a fixed non-Markovianity strength, irrespective of the rank of the states -- we call such a counter-intuitive event as \emph{constructive feedback of non-Markovianity}.
+On the other hand, the mean value of critical noise at which quantum correlations (QCs) first collapse, decreases with the increase of non-Markovianity, independent of the rank of the random initial states.
+However, the average noise at which QCs of random states show the first revival decreases with the increase of the strength of non-Markovian noise, thereby indicating the role of non-Markovian channels on the regeneration of QCs even in presence of a high amount of noise.
 Moreover, we observe that the tendency of a state to show regeneration increases with the increase of average QCs of the random input states along with non-Markovianity.